Ziarek777/odin-recipes/README.md

 # odin-recipes

-Its hard but I thking its worth ;D
+Its hard but I think its worth ;D